omou-org/mainframe/README.rst

 Installation
 ============

-After cloning this repo, install Docker_ for your appropriate operating system.
+After cloning this repo, install Docker_ for your appropriate operating system and start it up.

 If you have Mac, run ``make virtualenv`` to set up virtualenv packages necessary for development.
 Then run ``make setup`` from this repo to set up everything else!